Why pay several thousand pounds to an estate agent to sell your home, when you can sell it yourself online for free.

 Free websites generally tend to offer a no frill services with an obvious DIY approach.

-A good example is Tepilo which is a venture from TV presenter and property expert, Sarah Beeny.
+A good example is Tepilo which is a new venture from TV presenter and property expert, Sarah Beeny.
 The site allows you to sell (or let) your home for free.
 There are no charges or commission to pay when the property is sold.
 You'll also get advice on how to make the most of your property and negotiate the best price.

 This may sound perfect for any seller, but bear in mind you’ll have to supply your own photos and floor plans to market your home.
 If you need someone else to do the floor plans for you, prices start at around £45 for properties up 1,500 sq ft.
 And if you want a For Sale board outside your home, Tepilo’s soon-to-be-launched recommended service will cost £36.